 - Content Quality

 High-quality and unique content is the bare minimum these days for ranking in the SERPs.
 This is in light of Google’s helpful content updates in recent years.
-They’ve taken a tougher stance on people’s first, high quality content.
+They’ve taken a tougher stance on people-first, high-quality content.

 - High Quality Backlinks